Decision Check

 No long discovery cycle.
 No bloated analytics engagement.

-Decision Check is a strong fit if any of these are true.
+Decision Check is the right call if any of these are true.

 A decision is due soon

-Leadership needs to move, but confidence in the number is still shaky.
+Leadership needs to move, but full confidence in the underlying number isn't there yet.

 The stakes are real

-The call affects strategy, budget, operations, compliance, or executive credibility.
+The call affects strategy, budget, compliance, board narrative, or executive credibility if the number gets challenged later.

 Where trust breaks